 In addition, you need to have a variety of ads; they need to be presented in a diversity of formats.
 This is important not only because multiple formats increase your audience reach but also because you can understand what types of online advertising work best for your product.
 In this article, we will talk about the kinds of Internet advertising that are highly likely to be the most productive in the near future.

-Overall, there are eight types of online advertising performing best in 2023 (5 core ones + 3 rising stars):
+Overall, there are eight types of online advertising performing best in 2023 so we expect for the same trend in 2024 (5 core ad types + 3 rising stars):

 - Native advertising;

 - Video ads;

 - Expandable ads;

 - Audio ads and CTV;

 Online media now define creative formats and mediums where display ads must be served.
 The "Windows 95" era might be a cool time, but today advertisers and publishers have completely different game rules to adapt to in order to make online advertising work.

 If you can't choose between types of digital ads for your ad campaign, the first thing on your mind will probably be their cost per click or cost per mile.
 So, you will be right, but only partly, because good creative also resonates with the users; it's memorable and brings conversions well when the traffic comes from the relevant landing pages.